Visit Gouffre de Proumeyssac

 The Gouffre de Proumeyssac is situated at Le Bugue.

-Guided visits take about 45 minutes and in May to August the caves are open all day including lunchtime.
+Guided visits take about 45 minutes and in April to mid September the caves are open all day including lunchtime.

 July and August: 9.00-19.00